Hundreds of deaths reported across Canada and the Pacific Northwest amid unrelenting heat wave - KION546

 Both the US and Canada are experiencing wildfire threats.

-At least 41 fires burning in British Columbia, Canada, and 16 of those have were ignited in the last two days, according to the B.C.
+There are 78 active fires burning in British Columbia, Canada, and 55 of those have were ignited in the last two days, according to the B.C.
 Wildfire Dashboard.
-The province saw a total of 416 fires so far this year, the B.C.
-Wildfire Service said
+The province saw a total of 464 fires so far this year, the B.C.
+Wildfire Service said.

-The West in the US remains hot and dry, creating the perfect conditions for wildfires to flourish.
-According to the National Interagency Fire Center, 47 wildfires have burned 667,566 acres across a dozen states, including Arizona, California and Utah.
+The West in the US remains hot and dry, creating perfect conditions for wildfires to flourish.
+According to the National Interagency Fire Center, 44 wildfires are currently burning more than 667,000 acres across a dozen states, including Arizona, California and Utah.
+Across the entire country, wildfires have burned 1.4 million acres so far in 2021.

-Scientists have told CNN the heat wave is a clear sign of the climate crisis, and similar extreme heat events will happen more frequently in the future.
+Scientists have told CNN the heat wave is a clear sign of the climate crisis, and say that similar extreme heat events will happen more frequently in the future.

+The heat wave has expanded and worsened drought conditions in the Western US, especially in the Pacific Northwest, according to the US Drought Monitor.

+“Unprecedented heat in the Northwest, combined with another week of dry weather, led to worsening drought conditions across the region,” according to the summary of this week’s drought numbers released Thursday morning.

 Temperatures are expected to remain above normal over much of the Northwest heading into the weekend, but the record-setting heat will slowly subside.